jeremy-cxf/ngwaf-fargate/README.md

 }
 ```

-If you are not providing creds through some other means, you'll need to provide a path to your credentials via:
+If you are not providing creds through some other means, you'll need to provide a path to your AWS credentials via:

 ```bash
   shared_credentials_files = ["/path/to/credentials"]